 - 1. DIMENSIONS ARE IN MILLIMETERS. - 2.
 DIMENSIONING AND TOLERANCING PER ASME Y14.5M-1994. - 3.
-DATUMS A, B AND D TO BE DETERMINED AT DATUM PLANE H. - A DIMENSIONS TO BE DETERMINED AT SEATING PLANE C. - THIS DIMENSION DOES NOT INCLUDE DAMBAR PROTRUSION.
+DATUMS A, B AND D TO BE DETERMINED AT DATUM PLANE H. - 4.
+DIMENSIONS TO BE DETERMINED AT SEATING PLANE C. - 5.
+THIS DIMENSION DOES NOT INCLUDE DAMBAR PROTRUSION.
 ALLOWABLE DAMBAR PROTRUSION SHALL NOT CAUSE THE LEAD WIDTH TO EXCEED THE UPPER LIMIT BY MORE THAN 0.08 mm AT MAXIMUM MATERIAL CONDITION.
 DAMBAR CANNOT BE LOCATED ON THE LOWER RADIUS OR THE FOOT.
-MINIMUM SPACE BETWEEN PROTRUSION AND ADJACENT LEAD SHALL NOT BE LESS THAN 0.07 mm. - THIS DIMENSION DOES NOT INCLUDE MOLD PROTRUSION.
+MINIMUM SPACE BETWEEN PROTRUSION AND ADJACENT LEAD SHALL NOT BE LESS THAN 0.07 mm. - A. THIS DIMENSION DOES NOT INCLUDE MOLD PROTRUSION.
 ALLOWABLE PROTRUSION IS 0.25 mm PER SIDE.
-THIS DIMENSION IS MAXIMUM PLASTIC BODY SIZE DIMENSION INCLUDING MOLD MISMATCH. - EXACT SHAPE OF EACH CORNER IS OPTIONAL.
+THIS DIMENSION IS MAXIMUM PLASTIC BODY SIZE DIMENSION INCLUDING MOLD MISMATCH. - /7.
+EXACT SHAPE OF EACH CORNER IS OPTIONAL. - AND 0.25 mm FROM THE LEAD TIP.